zooba/pymanager/pep-draft.md

 are able to disable this alias if desired, though would more likely prefer to simply avoid it by using the other entry points described in later sections.

+Further discussion about the decision to use ``python.exe`` as a global alias can be found in the Rejected Ideas section.

 Start Menu Shortcuts
 --------------------

 A Start Menu shortcut will be added to launch PyManager documentation in the user's default web browser.
 No applications are added to the Start Menu.

 Environment Variables
 ---------------------